kswhyte/night-writer/README.md

 Get the actual number of characters from the message.txt and output it in the terminal

 #### 2. Echo Characters
 Your Braille-simulation file will need three lines of output for every one line of input.
 Start by outputting your input in three repeated rows.

 #### 3. Mapping
 You'll need a component that takes a normal text character and returns the Braille equivalent.

 #### 4. Triple Replacement
 Bringing together the Echo Characters idea with the Mapping idea, you can actually output your Braille characters to the file.
 Consider building a component that would take in a plain-text letter and a position (maybe numbered 0-5) and would return either a 0 or ..

 #### 5. Next Steps
 About this point, you should try Braille-ifying a message.
 Then it's time to dive into the reading.

 #### Extension Supporting Numbers
 The representations for 1-9 are actually the same as a-i.
 This number sign # is a "switch" which means that all of the following "letters", up to the next space, are actually numbers.
 After the space it's assumed that we're back to words/letters unless we see another number switch.

-### Project process

-I enjoyed working on this project despite its difficulty 2 weeks into the program.
-It was very satisfying to see the en- and decoding process live in the text files.
-To transform a one line and one character letter into a character consisting of 6 parts that span over three lines was not too difficult.
-It became really challenging when I had to implement the line break after 80 characters.
-Each of the three parallel running strings had to be cut into pieces and be printed 3 lines later.
-Reversing this process and collecting the lines in the right order into the original strings was another challenge.
-Pry was the perfect tool to understand what each of the methods actually did and returned in order to get to the right output.
-The encoding of each letter made TDD pretty difficult and tedious to use.
-Because of these challenges I was not able to fully complete the project in time.